JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 going on "under the hood".
 In scientific research, you never want to use *black boxes*, e.g. functions that give a result without telling you how it was calculated.
-To this end, **almost every documentation string** gives direct references to the original papers where the algorithm is taken from.
+To this end, **almost every documentation string** gives direct references to the original papers where the algorithm is taken from, in case you don't understand (or simply don't want to read) the source code.
 For example, the documentation string of [`?lyapunovs`](https://datseris.github.io/DynamicalSystems.jl/latest/lyapunovs/#DynamicalSystems.lyapunovs) will cite:
 ```
 [1] : A.M.
 Lyapunov, The General Problem of the Stability of Motion, Taylor & Francis (1992)